 The transparent header allows you to create beautiful page headers.
 Enabling this option will make your header transparent and merge your content to the header.
-It comes with a lot of customization options.
+It comes with many customization options.

 Settings for the color, typography, width, borders, alternate logos, and many others can be found here.

-Breadcrumbs makes it easier to navigate a website and it also helps the search engines understand your website’s hierarchy.
-So, it’s not only helpful to your human visitors but also to search bots.
+Breadcrumbs make it easier to navigate a website.
+They also help search engines understand your website’s hierarchy.
+So, it’s not only helpful to your human visitors but also to search engine algorithms or SEO.

 You can easily enable breadcrumbs in Astra by going to the Breadcrumbs section in the customizer.

 From there, you can select where you want your breadcrumbs to appear.
 You also have the option to set where and when they should appear.